ChrisLinn/COMP90046-Constraint_Programming_Notes/notes/week1.md

 ## Not all solvers are qual
 + MIP solvers cannot express multiplication of continuous variables, polynomial
++ for a mixed integer programming problem, G12 MIP is almost instant

 ## Golbal Constraint
 ```